hashicorp/terraform-website/content/source/docs/enterprise/install/uninstall.html.md

 # Uninstall Terraform Enterprise

-While Terraform Enterprise is most often installed on a cloud provider, where creating and destroying instances is simple and fast, it is also commonly installed onto VMWare instances.
-Some customers may not be able to easily request new virtual machines in situations where a Terraform Enterprise installation has become broken or corrupted.
-As such, we have provided a simple script that will remove Terraform Enterprise and all its various services (excluding Docker) from a system.
+If you installed Terraform Enterprise on VMWare instances, you may not be able to easily request new virtual machines for a broken or corrupted installation.
+Instead, you can use the `uninstall.sh` script to remove Terraform Enterprise and all its services (excluding Docker) from a system.

+Please contact [support][support] with questions or issues.

 ## What does this script do?